FraunhoferIOSB/FROST-Server/docs/settings/auth.md

   The role in the external authentication system that represents delete (DELETE) access.
 * **auth.role.admin:**
   The role in the external authentication system that represents admin (DatabaseStatus) access.
+* **auth.maxUsernameLength:** Since 2.4.0
+  The maximum accepted length of usernames.
+Longer usernames are not checked and directly rejected.
+Default value: `128`
+* **auth.maxPasswordLength:** Since 2.4.0
+  The maximum accepted length of passwords.
+Longer passwords are not checked and directly rejected.
+Default value: `128`

 ### Settings for the auth provider class `BasicAuthProvider`